RintarouTW/LaTeX4TwitchChat/docs/README.md

 - Plotting function
 - Math Calculator
 - Click the chat message to speech for learning different languages.
+  (default disabled, you can enable this in the option page of the extension)
 - <kbd>Up</kbd>/<kbd>Down</kbd> keys to traverse the history of messages your have sent.
 - Auto load the image below the link of URL for the white listed users which is configured in the extension options.